SaddlebackCSS/SaddlebackCSS.github.io/_posts/tutorials/python/basic/2016-01-07-python-basics-0.md

 {% highlight python %}
 print('''This is a multiline string.

-It can have ' and " with out escaping, but can't have three ''s or "'s in a row.
+It can have ' and " without escaping, but can't have three ''s or "'s in a row.
 ''')
 {% endhighlight %}